Last Updated on February 23, 2024 by Carrie Stephens

 - If blood has been drawn, wash it with antibacterial soap and rinse with clean water.

 - Talk to your doctor about any antibiotic medication you should take.

 - Depending on the severity of the bite, you may need stitches.

 Danger of Macaw Bites

 The risks associated with a macaw bite lie in where you’re bitten and how deep the wound is.
 When biting with all the force they can muster, macaw bites are dangerous.

-According to the American Association for Hand Surgery, exotic pet injuries need to be treated with more care due to the high risk of zoonotic diseases.
+According to the American Association for Hand Surgery, exotic pet injuries must be treated with more care due to the high risk of zoonotic diseases.
 This could put you at risk of: